-3.5.1 MRP is the statutory requirement to make a charge to the Council's General Fund providing for the repayment of the Council's past capital debt and other credit liabilities.
+- 4.5.1 MRP is the statutory requirement to make a charge to the Council's General Fund providing for the repayment of capital debt and other credit liabilities (such as finance leases). - 4.5.2 The key principle of this system and accompanying guidance is that an authority's debt liability should be repaid over a similar period to that which the asset associated with the capital expenditure provides benefits.
+Local authorities are required by the Secretary of State "to prepare an annual statement of their policy on making MRP for submission to their full Council". - 4.5.3 The type of approach intended by the MRP guidance is clearly to enable local circumstances and discretion to play a part, as the guidance contains a set of recommendations rather than representing a prescriptive process.
+The guidance makes it clear that councils can follow an alternative approach, provided they still make a prudent provision. - 4.5.4 The Council borrowed £5.9M in 2018/19, to part fund the construction of the new Andover Leisure Centre.
+In 2019/20 further borrowing of £1.55M was taken to purchase property in Andover Town Centre.
+At the time the borrowing was taken out, the principles established in the Prudential Code of prudence, affordability and sustainability were followed. - 4.5.5 It is recommended that Members approve the following MRP policy to be applied from 2024/25, which is the same as that currently being applied:

-- 3.5.2 The key principle of this system and accompanying guidance is that an authority's debt liability should be repaid over a similar period to that which the asset associated with the capital expenditure provides benefits.
-Local authorities are asked by the Secretary of State "to prepare an annual statement of their policy on making MRP for submission to their full Council". - 3.5.3 The type of approach intended by the MRP guidance is clearly to enable local circumstances and discretion to play a part, as the guidance in general contains a set of recommendations rather than representing a prescriptive process.
-The guidance makes it clear that councils can follow an alternative approach, provided they still make a prudent provision. - 3.5.4 The Council borrowed £5.9M in 2018/19, to fund the construction of the new Andover Leisure Centre.
-In 2019/20 further borrowing was taken to purchase property in Andover Town Centre.
-Where borrowing was taken out, the principles established in the Prudential Code of prudence, affordability and sustainability were followed. - 3.5.5 It is recommended that Members approve the following MRP policy to be applied from 2023/24: - In respect of capital expenditure incurred in 2023/24 and subsequent financial years the MRP policy will be to use the Asset Life Method.
+- In respect of capital expenditure incurred in 2024/25 and subsequent financial years the MRP policy will be to use the Asset Life Method.
 MRP will be charged based on the estimated life of the associated assets, calculated on an annuity basis. - Repayments included in any finance leases will be applied as MRP in accordance with the terms of the agreement.